FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/readme.md

 Once the above steps are completed, launch Skyrim SE through Steam to create any INI or registry entries the game needs.
 Immediately exit the launcher once it has successfully selected a graphics preset for your hardware.
 The INIs it just created will be overwritten by the ones included in the modlist, but this is a necessary step for Wabbajack to recognize that you have the game installed.

-Last, but certainly not least, make sure you have deleted or disabled any and all Creation Club content that may have downloaded with the game.

 ### Wabbajack Preparations
 We’ll now setup the folders needed for the installation to proceed smoothly.